italiangrid/storm/faq.md

 <a name="local_data">&nbsp;</a>
 ### I have some local data, can I make them available in Grid via SRM using StoRM?

-Yes, and it's really easy.
-The procedure is pretty much the same that migrating from a classic storage element (a pure GridFTP server) to an SRM based one.
+Yes, and it is really easy.
+The procedure is pretty much the same that migrating data from a classic storage element (a pure GridFTP server) to an SRM based one.

 <a name="fprotocol_support">&nbsp;</a>
-### What does it means StoRM support ''file'' protocol?
+### What does it mean that StoRM supports the ''file'' protocol?

-Supporting the file protocol means the capability to allow job to direct access data for read or write operations.
+The file protocol is the StoRM capability to allow job to direct access data for reading or writing operations.
 In case of cluster file system, the worker nodes belong to the fs cluster and see the storage as a local file system.
-StoRM allow jobs to perform a direct access to the files and directory.
+StoRM allows jobs to perform a direct access to the files and directories.

 <a name="data_shared">&nbsp;</a>
-### Can I read my data locally when they are shared in Grid using StoRM?
+### Can I read my data locally when they are shared in Grid by using StoRM?

-Yes, you do can.
+Yes, you can.
 StoRM sets up ACL for gid (in case the Storage Area is configured in Ahead of Time (AoT) mode) or for uid (in case the SA is in Just in Time (JiT) mode ) allowing local user to read data created through SRM.

 <a name="local_grid_data">&nbsp;</a>
-### Can I write my data locally and make them available in Grid using StoRM?
+### Can I write my data locally and make them available in Grid by using StoRM?

 Yes.
-Even if it's not a good choice, since we always suggest to use SRM to manage space and create files, StoRM is able to support it.
+Even if it is not a good choice, since we always suggest to use SRM to manage space and create files, StoRM is able to support it.
 To manage file and directory StoRM requires proper rights on them.
 In case files are created directly by local user, ownership will remain bound with to the local user identity.
 To make this data readable from StoRM you can use the default acl feature of your file system.
 Default ACL defines ACL entries on a certain directory that are automatically applied to each file contained in it and inherited from each subdirectory.
 Setting up a default ACL entry on your Storage Area root for storm:rwxc will make all data created in it accessible via SRM using StoRM.

 <a name="cool">&nbsp;</a>
 ### Ok, StoRM is cool, but which sites are really using it?